 A study of the classification, identification, habits, and habitats of the vertebrate animals.
 The course consists of lectures, museum studies, laboratory work, and field work.
 Three hours of lecture and one laboratory session per week.
 Prerequisite: Biology 109-110.
-Not offered 1963-'64.

 207. Genetics